KanbaraAkihito/badsuccessor_py/README.md

   - This Organization

 ### Complete Implementation
-- **FIXED**: All features fully implemented (no placeholder code)
+- All features fully implemented (no placeholder code)
-- **FIXED**: Proper error handling throughout
+- Proper error handling throughout
-- **IMPROVED**: More informative output and logging
+- More informative output and logging

-### Windows Server 2025 Schema Verification
-- Validates all required dMSA schema elements
-- Checks for critical attributes before attempting exploitation
-- Provides clear warnings if environment doesn't support dMSAs

-### Full Kerberos Authentication
-- Native Kerberos AS-REQ/AS-REP implementation
-- Proper dMSA authentication with PAC manipulation
-- Ticket saving to ccache format

-### KERB-DMSA-KEY-PACKAGE Extraction
-- ASN.1 parsing of key package structure
-- Extraction of current and previous keys
-- Automatic identification of NTLM hashes and Kerberos keys

-### Mass Credential Extraction
-- Automated creation of temporary dMSAs
-- Parallel extraction of multiple user credentials
-- Clean removal of artifacts after extraction

 ## 🛡️ Detection